sarnobat/code_comprehension/README.md

 ## eureka (and the role of xstream)
 Logically, an app sends a request to a eureka server, and the server updates its list.
+What request exactly is getting unmarshalled using XStream?